vmchale/recursion_schemes/README.md

 library](https://hackage.haskell.org/package/recursion-schemes).

 It *should* be working now.
 You'll likely have to write some instances yourself.
-Let me know if you find any issues.
+Let me know if you find any bugs.

 ## Installation